-Use BFD to Speed Up BGP Convergence
+Use BGP Timers and BFD to Speed Up BGP Convergence

 Out-of-the-box EBGP is notoriously slow to converge – it can take up to three minutes to detect a failed EBGP neighbor.
 It’s possible to tweak BGP timers to detect a failed neighbor in a few seconds.
 Still, it’s much better to combine BGP with Bidirectional Forwarding Detection (BFD) – a lightweight protocol that can detect a link- or node failure in milliseconds.